VCityTeam/GALERI3/docs/user.md

 You can delete the current measure path by clicking "Supprimer mesure" button.

-At the bottom of the measure menu you can read "position point cliqué = ..." with the coordinate in meter of the last point clicked. added
+At the bottom of the measure menu you can read "position point cliqué = ..." with the coordinate in meter of the last point clicked.

 ### User information

 ![](./img/31.png)

-First line is your nickname, second line is your role yours should be "default".
-You can click "Deconnexion" button to remove your authentification token from cookies, meaning you will have to reconnect to access to the application.
+First line is your nickname, second line is your role (yours should be "default").
+You can click "Deconnexion" button to remove your authentification token from cookies, meaning you will have to reconnect to access to the application with your credentials.

 ### Object 3D